crnvl/replicant/README.md

 The resulting auth_token will be the primary way of authenticating with a node and should be stored securely.
 If an auth_token is lost, there is no way to recover messages or even the account itself.

 > While Ed25519 keys are the recommended way of encrypting and decrypting messages, clients are free to choose any other encryption method.
-This option is mainly left open to isolated instances as encryption differently to other clients will lead to compatibility issues.
+This option is mainly left open to isolated instances as encrypting differently to other clients will lead to compatibility issues.

 ## Communicating